netguru/Kissme/README.md

 All `get()` functions will return `defaultValue` parameter if storage doesn't contain selected `key`.

-You can get all keys stored in `Kissme` storage by calling:
+You can get all keys stored in `SecurePrefs` storage by calling:
 ```kotlin
 storage.getAll()
 ```

-You can check if `Kissme` storage contains selected `key` by calling:
+You can check if `SecurePrefs` storage contains selected `key` by calling:
 ```kotlin
 storage.contains(key = "someKey")
 ```